Get Weird: Background

-In 2014, Little Mix were in the midst of promoting their second studio album Salute and embarked on their second headlining concert tour, entitled The Salute Tour between May and July, and a North American extension was scheduled for September and October.
-However, the American tour dates were later cancelled due to the process of recording their next album.
-In 2021, the group revealed that they had already recorded enough tracks for a full-length album in 2014, but scrapped all but three songs, believing that the quality of the material was not good enough for a release.
-They put pressure on themselves to make a great third album, but believed that their decision to scrap the original sessions could lead to them getting dropped by their label Syco.
+In 2014, Little Mix were promoting their second studio album Salute, and embarked on their second headlining concert tour, entitled The Salute Tour, between May and July.
+An extension of the tour visiting North America was scheduled for September and October, but these dates were cancelled due to the process of recording their next album.
+In 2021, the group revealed that they had already recorded enough tracks for a full-length album in 2014 but scrapped all but two or three songs, believing that the quality of the material was not good enough for a release.
+They had put pressure on themselves to make a great third album but believed that their decision to scrap the original sessions could lead to them getting dropped by their label, Syco.

 At the 2015 Brit Awards, Little Mix confirmed that their third album was completed, describing it as having a "whole new sound" and projecting the release for sometime in 2015.
 In May 2015, having written over 100 songs for their third album, they released "Black Magic", the lead single from their third album.
 They also co-wrote Britney Spears and Iggy Azalea's single "Pretty Girls", which was released in May 2015.
 The group stated that the album had more of a pop sound than their previous album Salute, an R&B-style album, with the songs being very fun, colourful and personality driven.

 On 15 July 2015, the group officially announced on Twitter that their third studio album would be titled Get Weird, and would be available for pre-order the next day.
 According to Jade Thirlwall, the title was chosen because the girls wanted the album to "bring out the inner weirdness in everyone".
 Shortly before the album's release, it was revealed that they were forced to change some of the lyrical content on some of their songs, namely "Love Me Like You" and "A.D.I.D.A.S.", both of which contain sexual themes.